jugoslavjeftenic/course-scrimba-build-and-deploy-your-portfolio/README.md

 by Kevin Powell
 https://scrimba.com/learn/portfolio

-The site is built without using any web frameworks, so the only prerequisites for this course are basic HTML and CSS skills.
+The site is built without using any web frameworks, so the only prerequisites for this course are basic HTML and CSS.

 ## Supporting Scrimba